 HR analytics is essential for any business that employs teams of people.
 More than 70% of company executives today advocate people analytics as a top priority in their organization; it's all about how you collect data to gain key insights into people's performance and beyond.

-Having a fundamental understanding of what data is important to you, how best to analyse this data and if technology can help you improve your insights, processes, and business efficiencies is key.
+The key to efficient human capital management is to have an understanding of what data is important to you, how to analyse it, and if technology can help you improve your data-driven insights, processes, and strategic decisions.

 This guide aims to help you understand the core benefits of using HR analytics.